-<soapenv:Envelope xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/ removeResource
+<soapenv:Envelope xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/ removeResource resourceDn specifies the DN of the resource to delete.

 Deletes a specified resource from the Resource Catalog.
 Returns the DN for the deleted resource as a confirmation.

 A correlation ID is generated automatically for this method that uses this format: